emepetres/agile-ffp/README.md

 ### Sample yml file

-This sample represents the espected schema of the yaml file
+This sample represents the espected schema of the yaml file to define gantt tasks

 ```yaml
 capacity: